Dobios/Koyamaki/README.md

 cmake ../src
 make
 ```
-The result will be written as an image inside the `build` folder named `result.ppm`.
+The result will be shown in a fancy Qt UI curtesy of Morten Borup Petersen.